-Get some experience – if you’ve not had any work experience yet, it’s never too late to start!
-Our Matching Service shows you all the great opportunities available to you in your local area.
-You can then apply and contact them directly to ask questions you may have.
+- Get some experience – if you’ve not had any work experience yet, it’s never too late to start!
 Another great way to see first-hand what construction is like is by visiting one of the sites available through Open Doors.

 So now you know how you can ace those applications, impress at the interview and have a fantastic first day – so what are you waiting for?